- Improved management visibility of the CP program enterprise-wide.

 The prevailing methodology suffers from poor data quality and management visibility, and low process efficiency.
 Gas utilities conduct their 49 CFR 192 Part 1 and related inspections on paper forms.
 As a result, supervisors, managers and regulators overseeing a utility’s corrosion prevention program lack timely and coherent data to make management decisions or measure CP performance.
 Paper forms inevitably introduce the possibility of human errors and compromise inspection data quality.
 Moreover, inspectors may end up completing a batch of forms at the office instead of on the job site, resulting in potentially inaccurate or erroneous data, due to the well-known “confirmation bias.”

 The CP Manager app creates a verifiable, GPS location-tagged and time-stamped CP inspection record at each inspection location.
-With the Bluetooth connect feature, inspection data such as pipe-to-soil voltage can be entered “hands free,” from a digital wireless multimeter.
+With the Bluetooth connect feature, inspection data such as pipe-to-soil voltage can be entered “hands free” into our cathodic protection app from a digital wireless multimeter.
 This enables corrosion inspections to be completely automated, requiring operator intervention only when the system senses values that are out of range.
 Utilities can use the data to report their 49 CFR 192 Part 1 and related rules compliance to their safety board, or to state or federal regulators.
 A web portal provides enterprise-wide visibility into CP program compliance by region, inspector and facility type.
 State and company mandates can be configured for each utility.